Tionge-Hunga/HR-Employee-Attrition-Dashboard/README.md

 ## Business Problem

-Employee attrition can affect workforce stability, productivity, and organizational performance.
+Employee attrition can affect remaining staff workload, productivity, and overall organizational performance.

-The objective of this analysis was to examine employee attrition patterns and identify groups and workplace factors associated with higher attrition rates.
+The objective of this analysis was to examine employee attrition patterns and identify groups and workplace factors contributing to higher attrition rates.

 The analysis focuses on questions such as:

 - What is the overall employee attrition rate?
 - Which departments have the highest attrition?
-- Does overtime relate to higher employee attrition?
+- Does overtime contribute to higher employee attrition?
 - Are there differences in attrition by gender?
-- How does work-life balance relate to attrition?
+- Does work-life balance relate to attrition?
 - How does job satisfaction relate to employee turnover?

 ---